-- Families are admitted into the school community when, on the basis of a personal interview, the pastor/parish director/president or designated authority judges the interest and motivation to be in accord with the highest order of Catholic education.
-The pastor/parish director/president is the final authority on the admission of a student into the school.
-This decision is not subject to appeal to the School Board or School Advisory Commission. - 2.
-All students are on probation during the first calendar year of their attendance at a Catholic school.
+- 3. All students are on probation during the first calendar year of their attendance at a Catholic school.
 Schools are to develop a screening process for all new students entering the school.
 During the first calendar year probationary period, the school shall determine through this process whether or not it can meet the needs of the students.
 The principal shall make the final decision regarding the continued enrollment of the student.
 This decision is not subject to appeal to the School Board or School Advisory Commission.
-Notification of the probationary period shall be placed in the student/parent handbook. - 3.
-Students who enter the Catholic school from a home-school program shall be placed in a grade level following an academic assessment determined by the administration.

-- 4. In the admission of students to elementary schools, priority consideration shall be given to these criteria in the following order:

-- To all children currently enrolled

-- To children of families with siblings currently enrolled in school

-- To children of parishioners (in case of a parish school)

-- To children from other Catholic parishes

-- To children of other religious affiliation

-- 5. Schools participating in any of the Wisconsin Private School Choice Programs must adhere to the admissions policies and procedures of the program in which the school participates.
-The applicable programs are:

-- Milwaukee Parental Choice Program

-- Racine Parental Choice Program

-- Wisconsin Parental Choice Program

-- Special Needs Scholarship Program

-- 6. In the development of preferential options for the poor, schools should have financial assistance programs available for students from low-income families.

-- 7. All schools shall continue and, where needed, intensify their efforts to enroll students to achieve racial integration and cultural plurality while maintaining the Catholic character of the school.
+Notification of the probationary period, and the process to determine continued enrollment beyond the first calendar year, shall be placed in the student/parent handbook. - 4.
+All students are subject to the policies and procedures of the Catholic school in which they are enrolled at as specified by the Catholic school.
+This includes students who reach the age of 18 during their enrollment on the Catholic school. - 5.
+Students who enter the Catholic school from a home-school program shall be placed in a grade level following an academic assessment determined by the administration. - 6.
+In the admission of students to elementary schools, priority consideration shall be given to these criteria in the following order: - To all children currently enrolled - To children of families with siblings currently enrolled in school - To children of parishioners (in case of a parish school) - To children from other Catholic parishes - To children of other religious affiliation - 7.
+Schools participating in any of the Wisconsin Private School Choice Programs must adhere to the admissions policies and procedures of the program in which the school participates.
+The applicable programs are: - Milwaukee Parental Choice Program - Racine Parental Choice Program - Wisconsin Parental Choice Program - Special Needs Scholarship Program - 8.
+In the development of preferential options for the poor, schools should have financial assistance programs available for students from low-income families. - 9.
+All schools shall continue and, where needed, intensify their efforts to enroll students to achieve racial integration and cultural plurality while maintaining the Catholic character of the school.